neuoy/KSPTrajectories/CONTRIBUTING.md

 **DO NOT RELEASE DIFFERENT PRODUCTS UNDER THE SAME VERSION NUMBER**

 While the rules below are guidelines and can be ignored rather arbitrarily by the maintainer, the rule above is THE LAW.
-If you let a build slip out that differes from another build by as little as one bit but has the same version number, kittens will die and Krakens shall eat your ship.
+If you let a build slip out that differs from another build by as little as one bit but has the same version number, kittens will die and Krakens shall eat your ship.
-Increment the version number even if the change is miniscule.
+Increment the version number even if the change is minuscule.

 If the Version is MAJOR.MINOR.PATCH, then